 Amazon, Flipkart, and eBay are examples of a horizontal marketplace.
 Customers with different needs browse these platforms to find products that meet their needs.

 Niche marketplace apps or vertical marketplaces

-Vertical marketplaces work really well in the B2B space.
-A B2B vertical marketplace makes procurement easier, simplifies operations, and offers everything needed to run operations.
+Vertical marketplaces work really well in the B2B space by simplifying procurement and operations.